DEFALTUSER-24/breakout/README.md

 This is a simple "breakout" based on the original Atari game from 1976.

+## Demo

-You can play a demo on [itch.io](https://defaltuser.itch.io/breakout).
+There's a demo available on [itch.io](https://defaltuser.itch.io/breakout).
+It will be updated when new content gets released.

 ---